div-ops123/SecureEKS-Terraform/README.md

 - **RBAC**:
   - `dev` namespace: Read-only for developers.
   - `prod` namespace: Read/write for CI/CD pipelines.
+- **IRSA**:

 - **State Management**: Terraform state is stored in an S3 bucket with versioning and locked via DynamoDB.

+## ALB Configuration
+- Configured AWS Load Balancer Controller to provision an ALB for routing traffic to www.my-custom-domain.com.
+- Implemented health checks (/health) to ensure reliable traffic routing.
+- Provisioned an IRSA-enabled IAM role (EKSALBRole) using Terraform for secure ALB management.

 ## Contributing